 - are under 24 with no support from either parent, and you want to apply for the Independent Circumstances Allowance

-- already had a Student Allowance for 200 weeks and need an extension to finish your studies
+- have already received, or are reaching, your entitlement limit for the Student Allowance and need an extension to finish your studies

 - want to apply for limited full-time status.

 The online application process will give you the forms you need.

 If you cannot apply online, download the forms you need below and contact us.
 You need to complete the required forms, and a Student Allowance application.